 \subsection{The Contension Inconsistency Measure}

-Beginning with this section, we describe how to construct the SAT encodings that are used by Algorithm \ref{alg:binsearch} for specific inconsistency measures.
-Note that the encoding for the contension inconsistency measure covered in this section was already proposed in \citep{kuhlmann2022comparison}.
+Beginning with this section, we describe how to construct the SAT encodings that are used in the binary search procedure described in the previous section for each specific inconsistency measure.
+Note that the encoding for the contension inconsistency measure covered in this section was already proposed in \cite{kuhlmann2022comparison}.
 However, for the sake of completeness, we describe it once more.

-Let $\kb$ be a propositional knowledge base and let $u$ be an integer representing a candidate for an upper bound for the contension inconsistency value $\icont(\kb)$.
-We present a SAT encoding for $\upperiarg{\icont}$, denoted by $\satc(\kb,u)$, in Encoding \ref{tab:sat-contension}.
-The ``Signature'' part describes the signature of the encoding.
-The ``Constraints'' part lists the formulas that make up the encoding, using the atoms from the signature.
-The encoding will be elaborated in the following.
+Let $\kb$ be a propositional knowledge base and $u$ an integer representing a possible upper bound for the contension inconsistency value $\icont(\kb)$.
+We present a SAT encoding for $\upperiarg{\icont}$, denoted $\satc(\kb,u)$, which is defined by the components (SC1)--(SC17).

-$\icont(\kb)$ is defined by the minimal number of atoms in $\atoms(\kb)$ that need to be set to $b$ in order for $\kb$ to become consistent in Priest's three-valued logic.
-To encode Priest's tree-valued logic in propositional logic, we use additional variables.
-First of all, for every atom $\varAt$ in the original signature $\atoms(\kb)$, we use three new atoms $\varAt_t$, $\varAt_b$, $\varAt_f$ to represent the three truth values $t$, $b$, $f$ (see (SC1) in the overview).
+Recall that $\icont(\kb)$ is defined by the minimal number of atoms in $\atoms(\kb)$ that need to be set to $b$ in order for $\kb$ to become consistent in Priest's three-valued logic.
+To encode the three-valued logic in propositional logic, we use additional variables.
+First of all, for every atom $\varAt$ in the original signature $\atoms(\kb)$, we use three new atoms $\varAt_t$, $\varAt_b$, $\varAt_f$ (SC1) to represent the three truth values $t$, $b$, $f$.
 We need to assure that out of each triple of new atoms that represent the three possible truth values of the original atom $\varAt$, exactly one is true.
 We represent this by adding the following formula for every $\varAt \in \atoms(\kb)$ to the encoding $\satc(\kb,u)$: